ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 }
 ```

-Assuming the above document is `./query-index1.json`, upload the index to the
+Assuming the previous document is `./query-index1.json`, upload the index to the
 database using this command:

 ```